HentaiBigUncle/CMDrawer/README.md

-**CMDrawer** - CMDrawer is a simple paint-like console program made with Microsoft Assembly Language (masm32).
+**CMDrawer** - CMDrawer is a simple paint-like console program to create ASCII graphics made with Microsoft Assembly Language (masm32).

 **Features:**